sham00n/buster/README.md

 ## Description

 Buster is a simple OSINT tool used to:
+* Get social accounts from various sources(gravatar,about.me,myspace,skype,github,linkedin,avast)
-* Get info of an email (exists or not,social media where email was used,data breaches,pastes and links to where it was found)
+* Get links to where the email was found using google,twitter,darksearch and paste sites
+* Get domains registered with an email (reverse whois)
 * Generate possible emails and usernames of a person
 * Find the email of a social media account
 * Find emails from a username
-* Find the work email of a person
+* Find the work email of a person using hunter.io

 ![](buster-demo.gif)
 -----